BENEFITS OF MEMBERSHIP ON THE HOLDERNESS MOOT COURT BENCH

-A: The short answer is, “no.” Trying out for the Law School’s five journals takes place – through an online writing competition -- almost immediately after the end of Spring 2014 exams.
+A: The short answer is, “no.” Trying out for the Law School’s five journals takes place – through an online writing competition -- almost immediately after the end of Spring 2019 exams.
 Trying out for Holderness does not in any way disqualify or prevent you from also trying out for any of these journals.
-Holderness will not announce its selections and make offers until after the end of the joint journal writing competition.
+Holderness will not make offers until after the end of the joint journal writing competition.

 Q: Once I get an offer from Holderness, won’t I be forced to accept/decline before I know whether I’m selected for a journal?

 A: No. Although Holderness will make its offers prior to the journals’ selections, Holderness will not ask for anyone’s final decision until after the journals have made their decisions known, typically in mid-summer.
 Both we, and the journals, want you to have complete information on all of your options when you make your choices.
 Indeed, as to most of the journals, those receiving dual offers will be able to choose both, if that is what’s desired.